-############################## V3 of para 1, edits from WM+JL ###########################

-The initial ENCODE release in 2012, along with other targeted functional genomics data, have been used to support the work of cancer geneticists.
-For example, researchers have used annotations from these projects to evaluate the functional impact of the vast number of cancer mutations in noncoding regions.
-Furthermore, these functional genomic data, such as replication timing and methylation patterns, have been used to reliably calibrate background mutation rates (BMRs), which vary greatly by genomic region, allowing more accurate detection of cancer drivers.
-In addition, ENCODE data sets have been used to link and organize enhancers, promoters, and genes into regulatory networks, offering systems-level perspectives of cancer across patient cohorts.

-[[JZ2MG: WM and JL suggests to annotate what is starr-seq since cancer genomics does not know what they are]]

-“such as STARR-seq for enhancer activities, Hi-C for DNA spatial organization, ChIA-PET for chromatin interactions, eCLIP for the binding of proteins to RNA, and RAMPAGE for promoter activities”

 The new release of ENCODE data has a number of improvements over the last release, which was mainly focused on a limited number of cell types using RNA-seq, DNase-seq and ChIP-seq assays8.
-The new release took two new directions.
+The new release has two new directions.
 First, it considerably broadened the number of cell types using the original assays.
 As such, the main ENCODE encyclopedia aims to utilize these to provide a general annotation resource applicable across many cell types.
-Second, ENCODE also expanded the number of advanced assays, such as STARR-seq, Hi-C, ChIA-PET, eCLIP and RAMPAGE, on several "top-tier" cell lines.
-Many of these lines are associated with various types of cancer (Figure 1), including those of the blood (K562), breast (MCF-7), liver (HepG2), and lung (A549).
-Such rich functional assays and annotation resources in the new ENCODE release allow us to characterize these non-coding regions in depth and construct a customized ENCODE companion resource for Cancer genomics (ENCODEC).
-This resource consists of a set of freely distributed annotation files and codes available online (see supplement).
+Second, ENCODE also expanded the number of advanced assays on several "top-tier" cell lines (e.g. STARR-seq, Hi-C, ChIA-PET, eCLIP and RAMPAGE).
+Many of these lines are associated with various types of cancer, including those of the blood, breast, liver, and lung (K562, MCF-7, HepG2, A549, see Fig 1).
+Such rich functional assays and annotation resources in the new ENCODE release allow us to characterize these non-coding regions in depth and construct a customized ENCODE companion resource for Cancer genomics (which we dub ENCODEC).
+This resource consists of a set of annotation files and codes available online (see supplement).
 It comprises three main parts: a background mutation rate model, compact annotations, and regulatory networks.
 We detail each of these parts below and provide illustrations of how they may be used to interpret cancer genomes after combining mutation and expression profiles from large cancer cohorts such as from the TCGA.